Published 20:32 IST, March 27th 2020

 Advertisement

-England and Wales Cricket Board is planning to install coronavirus checkpoints and isolation units at grounds in its bid to resume international cricket without any spectator.
-ECB h suspended all professional cricket till May 28, delaying start of new season, due to COVID-19 pandemic, which has killed nearly 22,000 people globally.
-However, ECB director of events Steve Elworthy said y are looking at ways to resume play inside closed doors and that it would need a sterile "bubble" to ensure identification of anyone in vicinity who was carrying virus.
+The England and Wales Cricket Board is planning to install coronavirus checkpoints and isolation units at grounds in its bid to resume international cricket without any spectator.
+The ECB had suspended all professional cricket till May 28, delaying the start of the new season, due to the COVID-19 pandemic, which has killed nearly 22,000 people globally.
+However, ECB director of events Steve Elworthy said they are looking at ways to resume play inside closed doors and that it would need a sterile "bubble" to ensure the identification of anyone in the vicinity who was carrying the virus.

 Advertisement